MomentEvents/.github/profile/README.md

 ## 🌟 Welcome to Where2Be 📷

-Where2Be is a mobile application where students can find and host events.
+Where2Be is an event platform by students for students.
 This GitHub organization mainly contains private repositories used by our developers.
 There is not much to see here publicly :)

 ## Website

 https://where2be.app

+##### All app source code is not public and is highly confidential